This elephant seal on Steeple Jason Island didn't care for our photo taking antics. |

 A watchful eye for the family... |

-King Penguins standing by the shore at Steeple Jason Island. |
+King Penguins were standing by the shore at Steeple Jason Island. |

 An affectionate family interaction. |

-Four King Penguins contemplating their next move. |
+Four King Penguins were contemplating their next move. |

-We observed a total of three of these rare light colored fur seals. |
+We observed a total of three of these rare light-colored fur seals. |

-Penguins lining the shore. |
+Penguins were lining the shore. |

-A pretty scene in Steeple Jason Island. |
+It was a pretty scene in Steeple Jason Island. |

 Canada 29